Locating missing persons overseas

 There is information on how to make a Missing Persons report to New Zealand Police at: https://www.police.govt.nz/can-you-help-us/missing-persons

 Consular staff may be able to assist if:

 - there is reason to be concerned for the missing New Zealander’s safety and welfare

 - all other methods of contact have been unsuccessful.

 Consular staff cannot help in cases that involve:

 - genealogical projects

 The missing person has a right to privacy.
-If we locate a missing person, we may not be able to pass on their whereabouts.
+If Consular staff are able to locate a missing New Zealander overseas, they may not be able to pass on the person’s whereabouts.
 It would be up to that person to make contact with the enquirer if they wished.

 Locating missing persons in New Zealand

-If you have an enquiry about a person you believe is missing in New Zealand, you should contact your local New Zealand Police station.
+If you have an enquiry about a person you believe is missing in New Zealand, you should contact your nearest New Zealand Police station.